 What if I had tried to look at the partial solar eclipse through those binoculars without the protection of those negatives?

-This story I have yet to tell my mother.
+I have yet to tell my mother this story.
+Shh, it's our secret.

 Grand Canyon

-You haven't lived until you've seen the Grand Canyon, and you haven't fully lived until you've hiked to the bottom of it.
+You haven't lived until you've seen the Grand Canyon, and you haven't fully lived until you've hiked to the bottom.
 It is a humbling experience in more ways than one!

-About twelve people die every year in the Grand Canyon from falls, heat stroke, and other causes.
+About twelve people die every year in the Grand Canyon from falls, heat stroke, or other causes.
 It was announced this week that another person in the Grand Canyon fell off one of the cliffs and died.
-The "Grand Canyon official" making the announcement over the radio said, and I quote, "It is important that you say on or near the trails."
+The "Grand Canyon official" announcing over the radio said, and I quote, "It is important that you say on or near the trails."
 I heard this on my drive to work and almost crashed my car.
 Or near?
 "Or near" in that canyon is death.
-There are many trails that run along cliffs.
+Many trails run along cliffs.
 I hope the official was given a week off without pay to think about his job.

 Whale of a splash

-Holding to high standards won't make you free from all travails and afflictions.
+Holding high standards won't free you from travails and afflictions.
 But, I promise you they'll be minimized compared to living foolishly.

-It was late July, which meant it was sweltering and humid under the sun as we walked all day on hot pavement.
-Eventually we made it to the huge Shamu amphitheater.
+It was late July, so it was sweltering and humid under the sun as we walked all day on hot pavement.
+Eventually, we made it to the huge Shamu amphitheater.
 The first few rows of seating to the water were guarded by signs saying,

 Warning: